Esca-MMC/FarmTypeManager/readme.md

 EnableContentPacks | **true**, false | Enables or disables any installed content packs for Farm Type Manager.
 EnableContentPackFileChanges | **true**, false | Enables or disables special file changes by content packs, such as resetting the `FarmTypeManager\data` folder.
 EnableTraceLogMessages | **true**, false | Enables or disables `[TRACE]`-level messages in the SMAPI error log.
+MonsterLimitPerLocation | An integer (minimum 0), or **null** | If a single map already contains this number of monsters, the mod will skip spawning any additional monsters there.
+Use this setting if your content packs are spawning too many monsters, causing Stardew to run slowly.

 ## Content Packs
 In version 1.4 and later, Farm Type Manager can use configuration files from content packs.
 They will be used *in addition* to the farm-specific files in the `FarmTypeManager\data` folder; they will not replace or override each other.